petekmunz/YelpCamp/README.md

 # YelpCamp

-This is a fullstack Node-js Web application, that allows users to add, and dicover awesome campgrounds from all over the world.
+This is a fullstack Node-js Web application, that allows users to add, and discover awesome campgrounds from all over the world.

 ## Overview